ChristiaensGregor/Personal-Testing/README.md

 You can also add some quick information using things like how manny people are contributing and link themto a list (see above)
 Add info on how well your tests cover your code using [coveralls](https://coveralls.io/)

-Or some links to guides on how to make pull requests (see above)
+Or some links to guides on how to make pull requests or use commit tools (see above : PR welcome and Commitizen)

 ## Table of content